rawnly/gist.nvim/README.md

-# CreateGist.nvim
+# gist.nvim

-CreateGist.nvim is a Neovim plugin that allows you to create a GitHub Gist from the current file.
+`gist.nvim` is a Neovim plugin that allows you to create a GitHub Gist from the current file.
 The plugin uses the gh command-line tool to create the Gist and provides a simple interface for specifying the Gist's description and privacy settings.

 ## Installation

-To use CreateGist.nvim, you need to have Neovim installed on your system.
+To use `gist.nvim`, you need to have Neovim installed on your system.
 You also need to have the gh command-line tool installed and configured with your GitHub account.

-Once you have Neovim and gh installed, you can install CreateGist.nvim using your favorite plugin manager.
+Once you have Neovim and gh installed, you can install `gist.nvim` using your favorite plugin manager.
 For example, if you are using vim-plug, you can add the following line to your init.vim file:

 ```